awslabs/amazon-kinesis-video-streams-webrtc-sdk-js/README.md

 ##### Create KVS Signaling Client
 The HTTPS endpoint from the `GetSignalingChannelEndpoint` response is used with this client.
 This client is just used for getting ICE servers, not for actual signaling.
 ```
-const kinesisVideoSignalingClient = new AWS.KinesisVideoSignaling({
+const kinesisVideoSignalingChannelsClient = new AWS.KinesisVideoSignalingChannels({
     region,
     accessKeyId,
     secretAccessKey,